dawid-szaniawski/bepatient/docs/checkers.md

 ## Custom checkers

+If the default checkers provided with _bepatient_ are not sufficient, you can create your own Checker.

-You just need to create an object that inherits from the `Checker` class:
+To do this, you need an object that inherits from the Checker class:

 ```python
 from abc import ABC, abstractmethod